Historical Apoplexy · State Legislative Adaptations · Virginia

 while absorbing a federal SNAP cost-shift the Commonwealth did

-not request.
-The fiscal question is not whether to spend, but
+not request and cannot decline.
+The fiscal question is not

-whether to continue spending four times as much as required to
+spending three to four times as much as required to accomplish

 If any provision of this act or the application thereof to any